For NQSOs or SARs exercised on the last business day of 2022, or for restricted stock that vests on that day, is the

 The income will be included in tax year 2022, even if you recognize it on the last business day of the year—it does not matter that your company will not send the taxes to the IRS until January 2023.

-Stock option income recognized on an exercise date in 2021, and restricted stock/RSU income with a vesting date in 2021, will be included in 2021 taxable income and on your W-2 for 2021.
-That compensation income will count towards your annual Social Security income limit, which is $142,800 for 2021 ($147,000 in 2022).
+Stock option income recognized on an exercise date in 2022, and restricted stock/RSU income with a vesting date in 2022, will be included in 2022 taxable income and on your Form W-2 for 2022.
+That compensation income will count towards your annual Social Security income limit, which is $147,000 in 2022 ($160,200 in 2023).
 In addition, stock sales on the last business day of the year, which is also the last trading day of the year, are considered transactions in that year.

-Alert: You will want to ask how your company handles stock plan vestings scheduled for December 31 or January 1.
+Alert: Check your stock plan docs for the last business day of the year when options and SARs can be exercised.
+You will want to ask how your company handles stock plan vestings scheduled for December 31 (Saturday) or January 1 (Sunday).
 Will the vesting revert to the previous business day or the next business day?

 How Is The Exercise Date Defined?